Costa Rica Good News Report

 We Always Love to Prepare a Big Pot of Soup on Saturday Morning . .

-My wife, Sammy and I look forward to "Soup Day!"
+We look forward to "Soup Day!"
 We have a big pot that used to belong to my great-grandmother back in Ireland.
-I would guess that this big pot has seen perhaps 5,000 batches in its lifetime and Sammy and I are still going strong, adding at least 52 more batches to the total every year!
+I would guess that this big pot has seen perhaps 5,000 batches in its lifetime and we are still going strong, adding at least 52 more batches to the total every year!
 I do not like onions, so we don't add them. . everything else goes!
 Many of our ingredients come from our backyard garden. .basil, zucchini, cabbage, seasonings (an old Irish recipe that I can't disclose). . and a lot of love.
 Sometimes, we'll add some pulled chicken or some pork or beef.
-We prepare enough to pass around a bowl or two to our neighbors, Tom & Ana.
+We prepare enough to pass around a bowl or two to our neighbor, Ana.
 Saturday mornings are special and we'll never stop celebrating our traditional Soup Day!
+In Costa Rica, everyday is special. . it's the little things in life that seem to stand out here in the land of Pura Vida!

 Every Day, We Bask in the Glory of the Culture Here in Costa Rica. .